hdesobry/odoo-posbox-build/README.md

-Scripts to build an Odor postbox image for Raspberry PI
+Scripts to build an Odor PoSBox image for Raspberry PI